Jack Palance once said in a Skin Bracer commercial, “Confidence is very sexy, don’t you think?”

 You see confidence feeds on itself, growing in power the more you flex the confidence muscle.

-That’s why, when it comes to confidence, you often have to “fake it until you make it.”
+That’s why the when it comes to confidence, you often have to “fake it until you make it.”

 Another thing about confidence is that people often think it is about belief in oneself … and it isn’t.
 Confidence is acceptance of the many consequences of a situation.
 Confident people weather storms with grace because they know in their core that everything works out for the best.